Curriculum & Assessment

 Intent

-By the time children leave Stillness, they will have developed their knowledge and understanding of scientific concepts.
+By the time children leave us they will have developed their knowledge and understanding of scientific concepts.
 In Y3 and Y4 pupils will broaden their scientific view of the world around them through exploring, talking about, testing and developing ideas about everyday phenomena and the relationships between living things and familiar environments, and by beginning to develop their ideas about functions, relationships and interactions.

 Children should be able to ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out simple comparative and fair tests and finding things out using secondary sources of information.
 In Y5 and Y6, the children will learn about more abstract ideas in science and begin to recognise how these ideas help them to understand and predict how the world operates.